 (1) Laser phase transition hardening

 - Minimal deformation: The fast laser heating speed results in a small heat-affected zone, with minimal quenching stress and deformation.
-It is widely believed that laser quenching treatment hardly produces deformation, and the phase transformation hardening can produce compressive stress greater than 4000MPa on the surface, which helps to improve the fatigue strength of parts.
+It is widely believed that laser quenching treatment produces little deformation, and the phase transformation hardening can produce compressive stress greater than 4000 MPa on the surface, improving the fatigue strength of parts.
 However, deformation in parts with a thickness less than 5mm cannot be ignored.

 (2) Laser surface cladding

-①It has a fast cooling rate (up to 10⁶℃/s), and the structure has the typical characteristics of rapid solidification;
+- It has a high cooling rate (up to 10⁶℃/s), resulting in a structure with the hallmark traits of rapid solidification.

-③There are almost no restrictions on the choice of powder, especially for low-melting-point metal surface deposition with high-melting-point alloy;
+- There are minimal restrictions on the choice of powder, making it especially suitable for depositing low-melting-point metals on high-melting-point alloys.

-⑥The process is easy to realize automation.
+- The process is easily adaptable to automation.

 (3) Laser surface alloying

-In addition, due to the physical phenomena such as diffusion and surface tension effect in the molten layer liquid result in the formation of a surface alloy layer of predetermined depth and chemical composition can be formed on the surface of the material in a short time frame of 50 μs to 2 ms.
+In addition, the physical phenomena of diffusion and surface tension in the molten layer liquid result in the formation of a surface alloy layer of a predetermined depth and chemical composition in a short time frame of 50 μs to 2 ms.

 (4) Laser shock hardening